legal resources necessary to hold negligent facilities accountable.

 Mistreatment still occurs in nursing facilities across America.
 According to statistics, the elderly, disabled, rehabilitating and infirmed are some of the nation's most vulnerable citizens where abuse and neglect are found in early one-third of all nursing homes nationwide.

 If your loved one was harmed while residing in a Bleckley County nursing facility, contact the Georgia Nursing Home Law Center Attorneys now for immediate legal intervention.
-Our law firm provides legal representation, counsel, and advice to residents in nursing homes who are receiving substandard care.
+Our network of attorneys provides legal representation, counsel, and advice to residents in nursing homes who are receiving substandard care.
 We will use the law to hold those responsible for causing your harm both legally and financially accountable.Bryant Health and Rehabilitation Center

 This nursing home is a Medicare/Medicaid-participating "for profit" center providing cares to residents of Cochran and Bleckley County, Georgia.
 The 75-certified bed nursing facility is located at:

 Cochran, Georgia 31014